 - Give patients a copy of the application with their next steps and AAFA-STL’s contact information.

-After applying to Project Concern, patients will receive a phone call from AAFA-STL to inform them of the status of their application and to answer any relevant questions.
+After applying to BREATH, patients will receive a phone call from AAFA-STL to inform them of the status of their application and to answer any relevant questions.

 If the client is not approved: AAFA-STL will provide additional asthma/allergy resources that the client may find useful.
 We keep a list of up-to-date resources for full-pay and copay clients on our website that clients can access at any time.